antmicro/symbiflow-examples/README.md

 ## Toolchain installation

-This block of code regards the toolchain installation.
-It is divided in three main steps:
+This section describes how to install the toolchain.
+This procedure is divided in three main steps:

 - Conda setup
 - Conda packages installation